ender-js/Ender/README.md

 To start, if you haven't already, install [NodeJS](http://nodejs.org) and [NPM](https://github.com/isaacs/npm).
 Then to install just run:

     $ npm install ender

+    //or if you're using npm 1.0 rc

+    $ nmp install ender -g

 This will install Ender as a command line tool.
 Once Ender is installed you have four methods at your disposal: <code>build</code>, <code>just</code>, <code>async</code>, and <code>help</code>.